 In fact, I’ve actually been in charge of the camping program for the last couple of years.
 Which is really pretty odd because I don’t actually camp.
 In fact, I think it’s been about 20 years since I’ve spent a night in a tent.
 However, it totally works out quite well.
-I’ve got a couple of Dads who work with me.
-They pick out the camp sites, make all the on-site arrangements, and usually go with the boys, while I stay home and handle all the fees, paperwork, meal planning, logistics and legalities for every monthly campout.
-It’s actually a perfect partnership.
-Every year, we typically run eleven 3-day campouts for 30 to 50 participants in every season of the year, so it would be a difficult job for just one person to handle.
+I’ve got a couple of Dads who help me – it’s too big a job with 40-50 Scouts.

 I also work with the boys on merit badges and help to organize our 30+ adult merit badge counselors.
 And I recently took on a new job – coordinating our Eagle Court of Honor Ceremonies.
 We typically have between 8 and 10 Eagles in the average year and we combine them into two or three ceremonies every year.
-So, that ought to keep me busy for a while.
+And our ceremonies are pretty elaborate, so it’s a big job.

 These are our guys at least year’s summer camp in Cody Wyoming, after they were burned out of their original Colorado Springs location at the last minute.
-As you can see, we’re a pretty big group and you’ll notice there are almost as many adult leaders as there are Scouts.
+As you can see, we’re a pretty big group and you’ll notice there are almost as many Scout Mom and Dads as there are Scouts.
 I think that’s part of our successful formula.
 With so many adults, we have enough support to make our program what a Scouting program should be.